otrv4/otrv4/otrv4.md

    MKenc, MKmac = derive_enc_mac_keys(chain_s[i][j])
    ```

-2. Use the encryption key to encrypt the message, and the mac key to calculate its MAC:
+2. Use the encryption key to encrypt the message and the mac key to calculate its MAC:

    ```
    Nonce = generateNonce()